VPNL/fLoc/README.md

 * * *
 *Technical notes:*

-The code in this repository is written in MATLAB (https://www.mathworks.com/)[MATLAB] (compatible with R2013a and later versions) and calls (http://psychtoolbox.org/)[Psychtoolbox-3] functions.
+The code in this repository is written in [MATLAB](https://www.mathworks.com/) (compatible with R2013a and later versions) and calls [Psychtoolbox-3](http://psychtoolbox.org/) functions.
 * * *

 ## Experimental Design